 Palms Facing Down

-Meditating with our palms facing downwards encourages us to look inwards and bring awareness to our internal self.
+Meditating with palms facing downwards encourages introspection and brings awareness to your inner self.

-In terms of physical postures, your shoulders rotate inwards when you keep your palms down.
-You will observe a slight slouch in your posture with the shoulders hunched and chest moving inwards.
+Physically, when you keep your palms down, your shoulders rotate inward, often causing a slight slouch in your posture with the shoulders hunched and the chest moving inward.

 Also read: Steps to perform Kundalini Meditation